 Here are examples of issues to consider as you decide whether or not to donate:

 - Will donation affect the ability to do my job (especially if I have a physically demanding job)?

 - Do I have the financial resources available to cover time off from work for testing, surgery, and recovery?

-- Am I prepared to deal with the possible outcomes of the donation such as rejection of the organ, pain, and even death?
+- Am I prepared to deal with the possible outcomes of the donation such as rejection of the organ or death of the recipient?

 - Am I comfortable with my motives for donation?
-Do I expect some sort of compensation or pay back for donating?
+Do I expect some sort of compensation, publicity, or pay back for donating?

-- Do I feel sufficiently educated to make an educated decision?
+- Do I feel I have enough information to make an educated decision?
 What questions do I have?